Discrimination-free Insurance Pricing with Privatized Sensitive Attributes: Real Data Analysis

 Figure~\ref{fig:health_1.0_mu_X_TX_A_loss_ne_r1} explores three values of $\pi$, and in all scenarios, the estimated $\pi$ is lower than the true value.
 The left panel clearly shows that the adverse effect of underestimation is more severe when $\pi$ is closer to $1/|D|$.
 The right panel reinforces the point that an informative transformation, such as $\tilde{X}$, can mitigate the impact of estimation error.
 Figure~\ref{fig:health_subset_mu_X_TX_A_loss_ne_r1} focuses on a single noise level corresponding to $\pi=0.9$, and compares two sample sizes: full and half.
 The results reflect a combined effect of sample size and estimation accuracy.
 In this case, the estimates of $\pi$ from both the full and half samples are similar, and both underestimate the true value.
 As a result, the effect of sample size appears to be the dominant factor.
 While the transformation $\tilde{X}$ does improve convergence, it does not fully compensate for the performance loss due to the reduced sample size in this particular setting.

-Last, we examine the effect of group size $n_1$ on model performance.
+Last, we examine the effect of the number of groups $n_1$ on model performance.
 Specifically, we consider three noise levels, $\pi=0.9, 0.8, 0.7$, and two types of input representations: original and transformed attributes.
-For each of the six combinations, we compare model performance under two group sizes: $n_1=2$ and $n_1=4$.
+For each of the six combinations, we compare model performance under $n_1=2$ and $n_1=4$.
 The results are summarized in Figure~\ref{fig:health_1.0_mu_X_TX_A_loss_ne_n1_r1}, where the upper and lower panels correspond to the original and transformed attributes, respectively.

 Several important takeaways emerge from this figure.
-In the upper panel, we observe that for lower noise levels ($\pi=0.9~\text{and}~0.8$), a larger group size ($n_1=4$) improves model performance, as evidenced by reduced test loss.
+In the upper panel, we observe that for lower noise levels ($\pi=0.9~\text{and}~0.8$), having more groups ($n_1=4$) improves model performance, as evidenced by reduced test loss.
 However, when $\pi=0.7$, this relationship reverses: a larger group size leads to worse performance.
 This pattern aligns with our theoretical insights.
-When the effective sample size is sufficiently large, a larger group size enables more accurate and robust estimation of $\pi$, which in turn improves predictive performance.
-However, when the effective sample size is small, as is the case with a high noise rate like $\pi=0.7$, larger group sizes can reduce estimation stability and degrade model performance.
+When the effective sample size is sufficiently large, a larger $n_1$ enables more accurate and robust estimation of $\pi$, which in turn improves predictive performance.
+However, when the effective sample size is small, as is the case with a high noise rate like $\pi=0.7$, a larger $n_1$ can reduce estimation stability and degrade model performance.
 In the lower panel, these patterns are less pronounced.
 This suggests that the informative transformation (i.e. using $\tilde{X}$) can partially offset the detrimental effects of reduced effective sample size due to high noise rates.